A Self-Care Routine for Irritable Bowel Syndrome

 Stress can trigger the fight or flight response, which releases hormones that can negatively impact the gut microbiome and increase inflammation [5].
 It’s also true that the neurotransmitters you associate with a healthy mood and brain function (serotonin, dopamine, norepinephrine) are actually made in the gut and transmit signals to the brain via the vagus nerve [6, 7].

 This connection is really important because it means that the solution may lie outside your diet.
 This isn’t to say that you won’t need to change anything about your diet, but it is to say that if you’ve tried diet changes and haven’t found much relief from your symptoms of IBS, there’s still hope for you.
-In other words, by improving lifestyle factors that impact mental health as well as improving diet and daily habits, you could find reasonable solutions to reducing your symptoms over time.
+In other words, by improving lifestyle factors that impact mental health as well as improving diet and daily habits, you could find reasonable solutions to reduce your symptoms over time.
 Let’s start with some of these changes as we build a plan that includes some shifts in your diet, sleep, exercise, and supplements.

 Lifestyle Changes to Support the Mind-Body Connection